nelmos/puppet/logstash/README.txt

 ---- PRE-REQUISITES ----

 1° Java must be installed on your system
-2 °Ensure command "which java" return the good java luncher path
+2° Ensure command "which java" return the good java luncher path